-This report summarizes Navigant Consulting, Inc.'s (Navigant's) findings and results from the impact evaluation of Calendar Year 2018 (CY2018)1 of the Peoples Gas (PGL) and North Shore Gas (NSG) Home Energy Reports (HER) programs.
+This report summarizes Navigant Consulting, Inc.'s (Navigant's) findings and results from the impact evaluation of Calendar Year 2018 (CY2018) of the Peoples Gas (PGL) and North Shore Gas (NSG) Home Energy Reports (HER) programs.
 Initially launched in 2013, these programs are designed to generate energy savings by providing residential customers with information about their energy use and energy conservation suggestions and tips.
-Program participants receive information in the form of home energy reports.
+Program participants receive information in the form of paper and email home energy reports and via the customer's energy management portal online.

 In GPY6, PGL and NSG restructured HER waves twice.
+In April 2017, the utilities underwent a data conversion/CIS migration, for which all customer IDs needed to be remapped on the implementer (Oracle) side to properly track and measure customers from the data changes on the utilities side.
+The CIS migration work delayed the launch of the 2017/2018 gas season, for which Oracle did not start sending reports until December 2017 instead of the planned September 2017 launch date.
+As a result, savings took longer to ramp up in 2018.
 The CY2018 HER impact report continues evaluation of the second set of waves (2017-7mo) from that restructuring.
-However, since impacts from that second set of waves only covered seven months, and the CY2018 evaluation includes 12-month waves, readers should use caution when comparing GPY6 and CY2018 program impacts.
+However, since impacts from that second set of waves, readers should use caution when comparing GPY6 and CY2018 program impacts.

-An important feature of the PGL and NSG HER program is that it is designed as a randomized controlled trial (RCT).2 Customers in the target group of residential customers from each utility are randomly assigned to either the recipient group or the control (non-recipient) group to estimate changes in energy use due to the program.
+An important feature of the PGL and NSG HER program is that it is designed as a randomized controlled trial (RCT).
+Customers in the target group of residential customers from each utility are randomly assigned to either the recipient group or the control (non-recipient) group to estimate changes in energy use due to the program.
 Customers may opt out of the program at any time, but cannot opt in due to the RCT design.
 An implication of the RCT design is that the savings estimates are intrinsically net of free-ridership and most spillover bias.
-Unless otherwise noted, reported "savings" in this report refer to net savings.3
+Unless otherwise noted, reported "savings" in this report refer to net savings.